ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 Test this out in the application.
 Note from the "network" tab in the devtools that you are now using actual calls to the backend for the login and the logout.

 Also note that you were able to use the store to fake the login for a period of time, and then when the time was right you were able to switch over to using the backend API but only had to change the effects that handle them, the rest of your application was able to continue functioning as-is.
 This is an important tool that you can utilize in your own development.

+At this point, it would be a good idea to look for unused imports, etc. and clean any of that up.

 ## Conclusion